UST-QuAntiL/aa_inspired_qaoa/README.md

  - experiments.py calls the experiments to obtain the success probability.
  - plots.ipynb shows the plots for the success probability of this variant.

+The directory ``optimizer_comparison`` contains the implementations and the results that were used to compare the approaches for different optimizers.

 Due to their large file sizes, the experiment data for each variant is compressed.
 To reproduce the plots, it needs to be uncompressed first (see for example [variant1.zip](https://github.com/UST-QuAntiL/aa_inspired_qaoa/blob/ab77527ad86f12683f2639acdcf59133c18c8d99/variant1/variant1.zip) for variant 1).
 To rerun the experiments see ``run_and_save`` (for example in [experiments.py](https://github.com/UST-QuAntiL/aa_inspired_qaoa/blob/ab77527ad86f12683f2639acdcf59133c18c8d99/variant1/experiments.py)